-It is recommended that this type of motor insurance cover be taken out by anyone who has a newer or more valuable vehicle that they want to protect.
+It is recommended that this type of motor insurance cover be taken out by anyone with a newer or more valuable vehicle they want to protect.

 Third-party fire & theft coverage usually pays out if your car is stolen or damaged by fire, but collision and comprehensive insurance are not included.

-With the comprehensive insurance cover, your car will be protected against damage not only by you (even if it’s your fault) but also by anyone you permit to drive the vehicle.
+With the comprehensive insurance cover, your car will be protected against damage by you (even if it’s your fault) and anyone you permit to drive the vehicle.
 This could include children or teenagers who live with you, a spouse, or even a houseguest.

-Since this type of coverage includes theft and vandalism as well as accident-related damage, if someone steals your car, you will be able to get it back.
+Since this type of coverage includes theft, vandalism, and accident-related damage, if someone steals your car, you will be able to get it back.

-If the vehicle is damaged by fire or can’t be found, this type of policy also pays for a hire car while yours is being repaired.
+If the vehicle is damaged by fire or can’t be found, this policy also pays for a hire car while yours is being repaired.

-As you can see, there are several types of motor insurance coverage available to protect your vehicle and the people and things it may hit in an accident.
+As you can see, several types of motor insurance coverage are available to protect your vehicle and the people and things it may hit in an accident.

-Now that you know about the different types of car cover, you can choose which one is right for you and your vehicle.
+Now that you know about the different types of car covers, you can choose which one is right for you and your vehicle.